MansMeg/BSDA/grading/assignment8_grading.md

 ### Q4 - 1p

+Are the log-likelihood values calculated in the Stan code?
+- No, or clearly incorrectly
+- Yes

+### Q5 - 1p

-Are the PSIS-LOO values correctly calculated?
-The correct values are approximately: pooled: -XXX, separate: -XXX, hierarchical: -XXX.
+Are the PSIS-LOO values correct?
+They are approximately: pooled: -XXX, separate: -XXX, hierarchical: -XXX.

 - None correct
 - One or two correct (0.5p)
 - All correct

-### Q5 - 1p
+### Q6 - 1p

 Are the k-values reported (visualized or tabulated) for each of the three models?